Ernest Joseph Dennen

 Ernest Joseph Dennen (September 6, 1866 – January 22, 1937) was an American Episcopal clergyman.
-He was the founder and supreme director of the Order of Sir Galahad an organization for Anglican and Episcopal boys and men.
-In 1906, he founded the Order's summer camp, Camp O-AT-KA.
-He was also the author of several books, including Introduction to the Prayer Book, 1906; The Sunday School Under Scientific Management, 1914; The Manual for Leaders (booklet for Order of Sir Galahad), 1921.
+He was the founder and supreme director of the Order of Sir Galahad, which was an organization for Anglican and Episcopal boys and men.
+In 1906, he founded the Order's summer camp, Camp O-AT-KA in Sebago, Maine.
+He was also the author of several books, including Introduction to the Prayer Book, 1906; The Sunday School Under Scientific Management, 1914; The Manual for Leaders (booklet for The Order of Sir Galahad), 1921.

 Family and early life

 The son of Charles Oscar and Josephine (Day) D., he was born in Naugatuck, Connecticut on September 6, 1866.
 Dennen earned a B.A. from University of Michigan in 1893 and a Bachelor of Divinity from the Episcopal Divinity School in Cambridge, Massachusetts in 1896.
 He became a Deacon in 1895 and a priest in 1896.
 On November 17, 1903, he married Anna Blake Hayden.
 The couple had four children—Anna Hayden, Elizabeth Blake, William Ives, and Susan Williams.